 Remote laptop backup remains a challenge for many organizations

-In the first part of the tutorial, you'll learn some interesting statistics about the costs associated with lost laptops and mobile devices, what companies are currently doing to protect mobile data, and the
+In the first part of the tutorial, you'll learn some interesting statistics about the costs associated with lost laptops and mobile devices, what companies are currently doing to protect mobile data, and the challenges associated with endpoint backup.

 This piece also offers expert advice from backup experts Lauren Whitehouse, analyst with the Enterprise Strategy Group; Howard Marks, founder and chief scientist at DeepStorage.net; and Rachel Dines, analyst with Forrester Research.
 Learn about the laptop backup solutions available in the market today, best practices, and things you should consider before choosing a laptop backup approach.